MonetizedMCP/typescript-sdk/README.md

-# Fluora Payments SDK
+# Fluora Payments Utility

-A TypeScript SDK for handling payments on the Base network (Sepolia testnet).
-This SDK provides tools for sending and verifying payments using Web3.
+A TypeScript utility library for handling payments on the Base network (Sepolia testnet).
+This library provides basic tools for sending and verifying payments using Web3.

 ## Installation